-He eventually found work doing odd jobs at a Capuchin friary, yet while still clinging to his wayward ways.
-Gradually the good influence that the friars provided inspired him to a better life.
-Camillus eventually experienced a true religious conversion.
+He later found work doing odd jobs at a Capuchin friary, yet while still clinging to his wayward ways.
+Gradually the good influence of the friars inspired him to live a better life, and eventually Camillus experienced a true religious conversion.

 After leaving the Capuchins, Camillus moved to Rome and worked for a hospital that took care of patients with incurable illnesses, just as he experienced personally with his leg wound.
 He became a caregiver at the hospital and later its Director, while himself living a reformed life of penance and virtue.

 Camillus discovered that his patients often received poor attention from the hospital staff.
 He sought to rectify this, devoting the rest of his life to providing excellent care for the sick, in whom he saw the face of Christ.

 He felt called by God to establish a religious order of men committed to helping the most ill, even at the risk of one’s own well-being.
 With the advice of his friend and spiritual director, St. Philip Neri, Camillus established the Order of Clerics Regular, Ministers to the Sick (M.I.), better known as the Order of St. Camillus, or simply the Camillians.
 For this task he studied for the priesthood and was ordained at the late age of 34.